metamorphose/metamorphose2/README.rst

 Submodules are used, so after cloning don't forget to check them out::

-  git submodule init
-  git submodule update
+  git submodule update --init

 Requirements
 ============

-- Python, version 2.6
+- Python: version 2.6 or 2.7 (*not* compatible with 3.x)
-- wxPython, version 2.8
+- wxPython: version 2.8
-- Python Imaging Library (PIL), version 1.1.6 or greater
+- Python Imaging Library (PIL): version 1.1.6 or greater
-- Mutagen, , version 1.15 or greater
+- Mutagen: version 1.21 or greater

 Running